graeme-lockley/event-store/event-store/FEATURES.md

 - Event-sourcing approach for tenant/namespace/permissions
 - System-wide users with tenant associations
 - URL path structure: `/tenants/{tenantId}/namespaces/{namespaceId}/...`
+- **Consumer Design**: Consumers are ephemeral and do not persist between restarts.
+The push-based webhook delivery system remains available for real-time delivery, but agents are responsible for tracking their own position (`lastEventId`) and re-registering consumers after event-store restarts.
+This keeps the event-store stateless for consumer management while maintaining the convenience of push-based delivery.
 - Comprehensive test coverage required for all features
 - Documentation required for all features